Skip to Main Content

 Travel Stipends — $2,000*

-Travel stipends are available for postdoctoral scholars, independent researchers, and graduates with master’s degrees whose projects require less than one month's use of the Center's collections.
+Travel stipends are available for graduate students, current and former academic faculty at any level of career, and independent researchers such as journalists and artists, whose projects require less than one month's use of the Center's collections.
 Travel stipends may not be combined with other Ransom Center fellowships.

 Dissertation Fellowships — $2,000*